hazelcast/hazelcast-jet/README.md

 ### Contributions

-We encourage pull requests and process them promptly.
+We encourage contributions via Pull Requests and process them promptly.

 To contribute: